Chart Color Schemes

 The latest Census data sees Kadina placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Kadina's cultural diversity was found to be below average, with 92.5% of its population being citizens, 92.6% born in Australia, and 98.1% speaking English only at home.
-Christianity was the main religion in Kadina, comprising 41.7%, compared to 48.3% across Rest of SA.
-In terms of ancestry, the top three represented groups were Australian (37.5%), English (34.2%), and German (6.5%).
+The predominant religion in Kadina is Christianity, comprising 41.7% of the population, compared to 45.2% across Rest of SA.
+In terms of ancestry, the top three represented groups are Australian (37.5%), English (34.2%), and German (6.5%).

 Frequently Asked Questions - Diversity